-All new buildings constructed within the historic district should have some type of porch These element. porches should reflect the types and styles of porches which exist in Powell.
+All new buildings constructed within the historic district should have some type of porch element.
+These porches should reflect the types and styles of porches which exist in Powell.
 Once again, exact duplication is not desirable.
-New or reconstructed porches reflect the should size, scale and level of detail of the buildings to which they are attached.
+New or reconstructed porches should reflect the size, scale and level of detail of the buildings to which they are attached.

 In general, buildings which exhibit vertical proportions and articulated massing, such as Gabled Ells, Upright and Wings, and buildings with irregular massing should have porches with vertical proportions.
 Columns should be taller and thinner, and railings, if used, should be open and delicate in scale.

-Buildings which tend to be more of a single mass such as American Four Squares, Single Gables, Bungalows or similar structures, should have heavmore substantial ier, Columns should have porches. thick and stocky proportions.
+Buildings which tend to be more of a single mass such as American Four Squares, Single Gables, Bungalows or similar structures, should have heavier, more substantial porches.
+Columns should have thick and stocky proportions.
 Railings should be solid or made up of wider balusters, closely spaced.